aaronkychu/AUTOCLAVE/README.md

 ## 📂 File Organization

-- All project files should be placed in the **root directory** of your web server.
+- All project files should be placed in the **document root directory** of your web server.
 - Create a dedicated folder (e.g., `/autoclave`) to store and serve the application.

 ---